 Phone: (401) 421-2489

 The mayor is Providence’s chief executive officer and is responsible for making sure the city implements its laws and policies — including noise limits.
-Mayor Smiley’s 2022 election campaign emphasized the need to reduce excessive and unhealthy noise in the city, and voters elected him at least partly on that basis.
-Thus, residents should hold him accountable for noise levels in Providence.2
+Moreover, Mayor Smiley’s 2022 election campaign emphasized the need to reduce excessive and unhealthy noise in the city, and voters elected him at least partly on that basis.
+Thus, residents can and should hold him accountable for noise levels in Providence.4

-In addition, all of the city’s executive-branch officials and employees answer to the mayor for their response (or lack of response) to the thousands of noise ordinance violations every year — and resident complaints about those infractions.3
+In addition, the city’s executive-branch officials and employees — including the police and other agencies listed below — are answerable to the mayor for their response (or lack thereof) to the thousands of noise ordinance violations every year, and resident complaints about those infractions.5

-So when municipal officials either ignore city noise laws or are ineffective in enforcing them, and the mayor allows that to continue, it means they’re essentially doing what he wants, and he should be judged on the outcome: He’s the boss and can rectify it if he wants to — if he doesn’t, that’s on him.
+So when municipal officials either ignore city noise laws or are ineffective at enforcing them, and the mayor allows that to continue without rectifying it, that means they’re essentially doing what he wants, and he should be judged on the outcome.
+Use the contact information above to let him know you want the city to act to prevent excessive noise, and better enforcement of noise-ordinance violations.

 City Agencies